particle-iot/docs/src/content/datasheets/cellular/b523-datasheet.md

 Pins SOM0 to SOM9 will vary across various SoM modules.
 For example, cellular-specific pins exists in this range.

-Additionally there are reserved pins, whose functions vary depending on the SoM.
+Additionally there are RESERVED<sup>3</sup> pins, whose functions vary depending on the SoM.
 For example, nRF52 MCU-based modules use some of these pins for additional ADC and GPIO.
+They are able to be used as described on the B523, but their function may be be different on future modules.

 For maximum cross-module flexibility, you should try to use only the common pins when possible.